Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 	continue
 ```

-But if that sudoku has been solved correctly we overwrite a previous solution.
+But if that sudoku has been solved correctly we overwrite the previous solution.
 ```python
 self.last_sudoku_solution = solved_digits_grid
 self.last_solved_sudoku_rotation = rotation_angle
 ```

-Draw the solution on a copy of the current frame and return it.
+Draw the current solution on a copy of the current frame and return it.
 ```python
 result = inverse_warp_digits_on_frame(
 	digits_grid, solved_digits_grid, frame, warp_sudoku_board.shape, warp_matrix, rotation_angle